TWN-Systems/strix-docs/docs/llm-providers/other-providers.md

 Strix supports most provider compatible with [LiteLLM](https://docs.litellm.ai/docs/providers).
 This guide covers additional providers and custom configurations.

+## Disclaimer
+Note: not all model providers have been tested. if you notice any errors within our documentation, please submit an issue or make contact via #support in our discord.

 ## Known Incompatible Providers

 The following providers are **not compatible** with Strix: